By Claudia Hitt Cornell Cooperative Extension of Cortland County Horticulture Educator and MGV Coordinator.

 (registration costs subject to change)

 (You are a Master Gardener Volunteer only if you perform the community service.)

-The MGV in Cortland have been and will continue tending and improving many of the gardens around the County Office Building and the Court House.
-They oversee the Rain Garden at the fairgrounds, help with youth and adult education, and have projects in other community gardens in Cortland County.
+The MGV in Cortland oversee the Rain Garden at the fairgrounds, help with youth and adult education, do fundraising, some gardening, and have projects in other community gardens in Cortland County.

 You can see pictures on our facebook page by going to Master Gardener Volunteers of Cortland County.
 There are garden pictures and photos of one of our great success stories – The Big Event.
 The Big Event happened on a spring day in early May, when SUNY Cortland students, alumni, faculty and other volunteers worked with local organizations to help spruce up and beautify our community for the summer.

-There are all sorts of things for MGV to do from office work to finding recommendations for homeowners, field trips, articles to write, fundraising, Junior Fair going, carpentry and, of course, gardening.
+There are all sorts of things for MGV to do from office work to finding recommendations for homeowners, field trips, articles to write, fundraising, Junior Fair help, carpentry and, of course, gardening.

 On the website, the Volunteer Application can be found through the 4-H link.